VLSI-EDA/PoC/netlist/README.md

 **The PoC-Library** supports the generation of netlists from pre-configured vendor IP cores (e.g. Xilinx Core Generator) or from bundled and pre-configured PoC entities.
-This can be done by invoking PoC's Service Tool through one of the provided wrapper scripts: `poc.[sh|ps1]`.
+This can be done by invoking PoC's Service Tool through the wrapper
+script: `poc.[sh|ps1]`.

 PoC supports the following tools: